RickStrahl/BlogPosts/2019-09/WPF-Window-Closing-Errors/WpfWindowClosingErrors.md

 }
 ```

-The key here is that any call to `OnClosing()` immediately returns with the Window not left in a closing state **except when the ForceClose flag is set to `true`**.
+The key here is that any call to `OnClosing()` **immediately returns** with the Window not left in a closing state **except when the ForceClose flag is set to `true`**.
 When starting the shutdown logic, the code just calls an async dispatcher, but leaves the closing state unset.
-This means the code keeps running while the actual closing processing is handled in the separate operation that on the Dispatcher.
+This means the code keeps running while the actual closing processing is handled in the separate operation that fires on the Dispatcher.

 If `OnClosing()` is actually going to close, the closing logic then explicitly call the `CloseForced()` method to  explicitly close the form.
 The code boils down to this: